prbn97/internship-project/taskstodo/README.md

 # Task API

-This project provides a simple API for managing tasks.
+This project provides a API Rest for managing tasks.
 It allows creating, updating, listing, completing, and deleting tasks.

 ## Table of Contents